AlbertaGeomaticsGroup/AGG-Open/README.md

 # This repository will be used to do a pilot project on the "Code Repository" as well as figure out github.
-I'm hoping to totally just break stuff.
-To play with the technology and see it's usefulness.
+Totally just break stuff.
+Play with the technology to see it's usefulness.